cnick79/laravel-5-provision/README.md

-# laravel-5-provision
+# mod-box
-A Laravel provision script for Ubuntu.
+A modular approach to provisioning.